The QuickStart SEO Backlink Guide

 What are backlinks?

-To start out backlink SEO Guide, we’ll explain what a backlink is.
+To start out our SEO Backlink Guide, we’ll explain what a backlink is.
 A backlink is a link between two websites.
 They’re also known as “inbound links” or “incoming links.”
 There are two types of backlinks you should be aware of.
 Nofollow and Ddofollow.
 These are pretty simple to understand.
 Nofollow basically tells Google’s crawler not to follow the link, therefore it doesn’t transfer page rank between the pages.
 They’re the lonely, unwanted types of links.
 Dofollow on the other hand are the proverbial AllStars of backlinks.
 They do transfer page rank.
 Backlinko has an excellent article that goes into these differences in more detail.

 Why are backlinks important?